specialized806/microsoft-365-docs/copilot/which-copilot-for-your-organization.md

 With your Microsoft 365 Copilot license, you can use Copilot in Microsoft 365 apps, like Teams and Word, use [Copilot Agents](https://support.microsoft.com/topic/get-started-with-agents-for-microsoft-365-copilot-169469d7-328d-4d37-9090-bfc2058a39bd), and use [Copilot Analytics](https://techcommunity.microsoft.com/blog/microsoftvivablog/introducing-copilot-analytics-to-measure-ai-impact-on-your-business/4301717).
 These features can help end users and admins with work tasks.

-Microsoft 365 Copilot is available at [https://m365.cloud.microsoft](https://m365.cloud.microsoft), in the Microsoft 365 Copilot app that can be installed on organization devices, in the Microsoft Edge web browser, and in Microsoft 365 apps.

 Copilot accesses data that your Microsoft Entra account has access to, like your emails and files.
 So, you can use Microsoft 365 Copilot to:

 - Find information in your Outlook emails and SharePoint documents